Tom Brady reacts to Jimmy Garoppolo stepping in after Trey Lance injury

 That was the case Monday, a day after Garoppolo was pressed into action when Trey Lance sustained a season-ending broken right ankle in the 49ers’ 27-7 win over the Seattle Seahawks at Levi’s Stadium.

-“[I’m] obviously very sorry for Trey [Lance],” Brady said on SiriusXM podcast “Let’s Go! with Tom Brady, Larry Fitzgerald and Jim Gray” on Monday.
-“And I’ve followed that all offseason with Jimmy, you know, kind of in his rehab and I’ve known Jimmy so well.
+"[I’m] obviously very sorry for Trey [Lance]," Brady said on SiriusXM podcast “Let’s Go!" with host Jim Gray on Monday.
+"And I’ve followed that all offseason with Jimmy, you know, kind of in his rehab and I’ve known Jimmy so well.
 I’ve known Jimmy since he was a rookie and Jimmy and I have been friends a long time.
 And just seeing him, how he’s handled kind of his own adversity, is really gonna prepare him for what’s ahead.
 It’s interesting in the NFL, you know, when one door closes I think another one opens.

 A bizarre situation took another turn Sunday when Lance suffered the injury late in the first quarter.
 Garoppolo, who didn’t expect to be on the 49ers’ roster, put on his helmet and assumed his old role as San Francisco’s quarterback.